-Candidasa is a beautiful seaside fishing village on the East Coast of Bali and approximately 90 mins from Bali’s Ngurah Rai International Airport.
+Candidasa is a beautiful seaside fishing village on the East Coast of Bali and is approximately 90 mins from Bali’s Ngurah Rai International Airport.

-Candidasa offers travellers a unique Balinese experience, allowing you the opportunity to explore ancient temples, uncrowded beaches, enjoy some fantastic snorkeling and diving as well as some real peace and quiet, away from the hordes of tourists in the traditional holiday areas.
+Candidasa offers travellers a unique Balinese experience, allowing you the opportunity to explore ancient temples, uncrowded beaches, enjoy some fantastic snorkelling and diving as well as some real peace and quiet, away from the hordes of tourists in the traditional holiday areas.

 What could be better than waking up to uninterrupted views of the Indian Ocean every morning?